Deadline extension! Graduate Certificate Application Deadline: Now November 30, 2015

 The goal of the Proseminar is for students to report and discuss summer projects and to prepare students for public presentations of capstone papers/performances towards the end of the fall semester.
 The director of CWPS will be responsible for the Proseminar and one or more steering committee members will assist as needed by leading the discussions and assisting students with public presentations.
 The capstone project can be based on a chapter from a dissertation that is most closely related to issues in performance studies, or a substantially rewritten paper from one of the courses in the home unit that has a bearing on performance studies, or it can be a performance.
 Despite the above directives, there will be room for innovative projects beyond this list of choices.
-Faculty who receive funding from CWPS as part of the Artist Residency Program, visiting scholars, and artists on either short or long-term visiting appointments, shall give guest presentations in the fall Proseminar.
+CWPS Steering Committee members and visiting scholars/artists will give guest presentations during the fall Proseminar.

-Applications are due by 5:00 p.m. on November 3, 2014.
-The CWPS Steering Committee and the director will review applications and notify successful applicants by November 10, 2014.
+Applications are due by 5:00 p.m. on November 30, 2015.
+The CWPS Steering Committee and the director will review applications and notify successful applicants on December 4, 2015.

 Any student who is currently enrolled in a graduate program at the University of Michigan is eligible to apply for the Graduate Certificate in World Performance Studies.
 Students who began graduate studies in September (including the Dance MFA program) are eligible to apply.
 To be considered, applicants must be in good standing in their graduate degree programs with a grade average of a B and higher in their completed graduate work.

 Applicants should submit the following:

-- Statement of purpose explaining your interest in the Certificate Program (1-3 pages).
+2. Statement of purpose explaining your interest in the GCWPS Program (1-3 pages)

-- Letter of recommendation from a faculty member in your home department (in a sealed envelope).
+3. Letter of recommendation from a faculty member in your home department (in a sealed envelope)

 For admissions information, contact CWPS Program Administrator, Dani Koel, at email@example.com.